-The William Brydone Jack Observatory is a small astronomical observatory on the campus of the University of New Brunswick in Fredericton.
-Constructed in 1851, it was the first astronomical observatory built in British North America.
-The observatory was designated a National Historic Site of Canada in 1954.
+The William Brydone Jack Observatory, located on the University of New Brunswick campus in Fredericton, is a modestly sized astronomical observatory.
+Established in 1851, it holds the distinction of being the first of its kind in British North America.
+In recognition of its historical significance, it was named a National Historic Site of Canada in 1954.

-In addition to his collaboration with James Robb on scientific and educational matters, Jack also established a close working relationship with Dr J.B.
-Toldervy, a Fredericton physician, who owned a private observatory.
-It is probable that all three men were members of the Fredericton Athenæum, a society founded by Robb for the promotion of literary and scientific research.
-Early in 1855 Jack and Toldervy determined the exact longitude of Fredericton with reference to Boston by exchanging telegraphic signals with Harvard College Observatory.
-This important achievement of mid-19th-century astronomy was facilitated by the advantageous location of Toldervy’s observatory near the telegraph office.
-Encouraged by the success of their new approach, Jack and Toldervy later that year determined the longitudes of other locations in the province with reference to Fredericton and forwarded their findings to Astronomer Royal George Biddell Airy.
-As it turned out, the values of longitude they had determined for Grand Falls and Little Falls agreed with those established in 1842 by the American commissioners who had surveyed the New Brunswick-Maine boundary, rather than those of the British commissioners.
-Jack and the astronomer royal disagreed as to which longitudinal values should be adopted, and their forthright correspondence was terminated abruptly.
-Jack nevertheless continued to receive valuable publications on Airy’s astronomical work at Greenwich which influenced his scientific pursuits at Fredericton.
-The introduction in 1854 of a course in civil engineering at King’s College must be attributed largely to Jack’s interest in the practical subject of surveying and to his knowledge of the accurate triangulation of the British Isles carried out under the astronomer royal.
+Apart from his professional partnership with James Robb on scientific and educational initiatives, Jack also collaborated closely with Dr. J.B.
+Toldervy, a Fredericton-based physician and private observatory owner.
+It is likely that all three men were part of the Fredericton Athenæum, a society established by Robb to foster literary and scientific research.
+In 1855, Jack and Toldervy successfully calculated Fredericton’s exact longitude relative to Boston by exchanging telegraphic signals with the Harvard College Observatory.
+This significant mid-19th-century astronomical accomplishment was made possible by Toldervy’s observatory’s proximity to the telegraph office.
+Encouraged by this innovative approach, Jack and Toldervy determined the longitudes of other provincial locations relative to Fredericton and shared their findings with Astronomer Royal George Biddell Airy later that year.
+Interestingly, their calculated longitudes for Grand Falls and Little Falls matched the American commissioners’ 1842 measurements for the New Brunswick-Maine boundary, rather than the British commissioners’.
+This led to a disagreement between Jack and Airy, which resulted in a sudden end to their correspondence.
+However, Jack continued to receive valuable publications on Airy’s work at Greenwich, influencing his scientific endeavors in Fredericton.
+The introduction of a civil engineering course at King’s College in 1854 can largely be attributed to Jack’s interest in practical surveying and his knowledge of accurate triangulation techniques used in the British Isles under Airy.

 This post has already been read 4171 times!